 A quick account of an overdue run-in with a Northumbrian speciality – Asplenium x clermontiae Now, I am rather dreadful at ferns and for a while now having been trying to improve by tracking down our region’s scarcer species.
 Top of that list for quite a while has been Lady Clermont’s Spleenwort (Asplenium x clermontiae),Continue reading “An Encounter with Lady Clermont’s Spleenwort (Asplenium x clermontiae)”

 Get started identifying the wild and naturalised snowdrops you’re most likely to spot in a brand-new crib sheet suitable for beginners.

-Get started identifying ragworts and groundsels with a brand-new crib sheet suitable for beginners.
+Get started identifying wild and naturalised speedwells in a brand-new crib sheet suitable for beginners.
 Find keys boring?
 You’re not alone.
 While those of us who spend our days obsessively searching for plants quite like them, for most people, they don’t cut the mustard.
 Indeed, they can be particularly offputting to beginners.
-It is for thisContinue reading “Identifying Ragworts and Groundsels”
+It is forContinue reading “Identifying Speedwells”